-To be eligible for grant aid at Bowdoin College, the following requirements must be met:
+To be eligible for scholarship aid at Bowdoin College, the following requirements must be met:

 - Be a degree candidate enrolled or accepted for enrollment on at least a half- time basis.

 - Demonstrate financial need, as determined by the College through our institutional policies and procedures.